-5.3 End-to-End Packet Delivery Delay
+6.3 End-to-end packet delivery delay

 In order to jointly evaluate the reliability and delivery performance of the routing scheme, a number of intermediate wireless sensor nodes were switched-off or removed to create broken routes between source sensor nodes and the base station.
-Figures 7 (a) and (b) illustrates the end-to-end delivery performance of our scheme and MultihopLQI respectively in terms of end-to-end delay and hop count (HC) when a route is broken after packet number 150.
+Figs. 7a and b illustrate the end-to-end delivery performance of our scheme and

+MultihopLQI, respectively, in terms of end-to-end delay and HC when a route is broken after packet number 150.
 The proposed scheme reacts efficiently and responds swiftly to recover from a broken link along the preselected path.
 It maintains an alternative, energy-efficient and reliable route to recover.
-This route reconfiguration time is 66.40ms.
-This newly constructed route is used temporarily as a backup route to deliver source-originated data packets in a timely manner towards the base station.
+This route reconfiguration time is 66.40 ms. This newly constructed route is used temporarily as a backup route to deliver source-originated data packets in a timely manner towards the base station.
 However, the alternative route may require additional hops, leading to an increase in the average end-to-end packet delivery delay.
-In this case it is slightly increased to 81.32ms.
-In contrast, MultihopLQI is incapable of rapidly recovering from broken routes if a wireless mote on a preselected route is removed.
-Even though MultihopLQI results in a shorter average end-to-end delay for packet delivery of about 78.43ms, recovering from the broken route takes a much longer time of around 98.52ms.
-Overall, MultihopLQI lacks stability, frequently restructuring its routing tree in response to changes in its LQI, hardware-based, reliability metric.
-Although MultihopLQI did recover from link failure, its delivery ratio was noticeably reduced after a shorter time.
+In this case it is slightly increased to 81.32 ms. In contrast, MultihopLQI is incapable of rapidly recovering from broken routes if a wireless mote on a preselected route is removed.
+Even though MultihopLQI results in a shorter average endto-end delay for packet delivery of about 78.43 ms, recovering from the broken route takes a much longer time of around 98.52 ms. Overall, MultihopLQI lacks stability, frequently restructuring its routing tree in response to changes in its LQI, hardware-based, reliability metric.
+Although MultihopLQI did recover from link failure, its delivery ratio was noticeably reduced.
 This leads to a lower average packet delivery rate for MultihopLQI as compared to our proposed scheme, validating the aforementioned results.